Craftserve/docs/docs/en-US/gallery-addons.md

 4. Choose the **Installation method**.
 There are two installation methods:

-    - **Wipe server data and install package** – Before installing your addon, we will recommend that the user wipe their server data and then install your addon on a clean instance.
+    - **Erease server data and install package** – Before installing your addon, we will recommend that the user wipe their server data and then install your addon on a clean instance.
     - **Add to existing server** – We will add your package files to the user’s current server state.

 5. **Package version** <a id="semver"></a>